 Most Dangerous Cars On the Market

 While all cars are required to have specific safety features including seat belts, airbags, safety bumpers, headrests and other equipment, not every car meets even the basic minimum standards set forth by the National Highway Transportation Safety Administration (NHTSA).
-Where the best and safest cars on the road take advantage of the latest auto safety technology, dangerous cars typically have minimal safety features, in an effort to sell the vehicle at an affordable price.
+Where the best and safest cars on the road take advantage of the latest auto safety technology, dangerous cars typically have minimal safety features, but sell affordable prices.
 However, families should never be forced to choose between safety and affordability.

 The Most Dangerous Cars

-In 2014, the most dangerous cars currently for sale include:
+In 2014, the most dangerous cars for sale included:

 - #1 Kia Spectra – This attractive vehicle is ranked poorest for front and side impact crashes.
 In fact, it ranked highest for injuries and other serious medical issues when motorists and passengers are involved in an accident in the Spectra.
 This car is designed specifically to be affordable, but offers no quality safety features, making it dangerous to drive on local Chicago streets and freeways.

 - #3 Pontiac G5 – As a direct relative of General Motor’s Chevrolet Cobalt, the Pontiac G5 has been ranked high for producing an increasing number of personal injuries when involved in an accident.
-Necessary safety features including side-impact airbags are offered only as an option, and is marketed as an affordable option for low-budget alternatives when purchasing a new vehicle.
+Necessary safety features including side-impact airbags are offered only as an option and are marketed as an affordable option for low-budget alternatives when purchasing a new vehicle.

-- #4 Dodger Charger – This aggressive-looking vehicle is popular across the wide demographic.
-However, it is least known for its high number of medical injuries caused by its poor design to stand up against even minor collisions.
+- #4 Dodger Charger – This aggressive-looking car is popular across a wide demographic.
+However, it is least known for its high number of medical injuries caused by its poor design that often does not stand up when involved in minor collisions.

 - #5 Mercedes CLS Class – Often referred to as “large luxury” car, the CLS class of Mercedes-Benz has its share of insurance problems.
 In fact, insurance companies rate it as dangerous, due to its safety records, with its poor design in handling minor to severe car accidents.

-- #8 Cadillac Escalade EXT – While it is hard to imagine a large car ranking among the worst of dangerous vehicles available on the road today, the Cadillac Escalade EXT has a high number of comprehensive insurance claims.
+- #8 Cadillac Escalade EXT – While it is hard to imagine large cars rank among the most dangerous vehicles on the road today, the Cadillac Escalade EXT has a high number of comprehensive insurance claims.
 It appears as though the EXT model (missing the rear cargo area) is more dangerous than its full-size SUV comparable sister, the Escalade ESV.

-- #9 Mitsubishi Lancer – Among the most dangerous vehicles traveling the road today, the Mitsubishi Lancer showed bad results in collisions involving injuries.
-There are a high number of associated head injuries with this vehicle, making it super dangerous, although very popular among young buyers.
+- #9 Mitsubishi Lancer – Among the most dangerous vehicles traveling the road today, the Mitsubishi Lancer showed bad results in collisions involving injuries, including a high number of associated head injuries.
+Its accident rating reveals how dangerous it is, although it remains trendy among young buyers.

 Purchasing a New Car and Ensuring Your Safety